weston-bailey/build-a-blockchain-lesson/README.md

 * review concepts related to cryptographic hashing
 * understand the purpose and implementation of cryptographic datastructures
-* understand some practical applications of cryptographic datastructures, and apply knowledge of familiar datastructures to cryptograhic datastructures
+* understand some practical applications of cryptographic datastructures, and apply knowledge of familiar datastructures to cryptographic datastructures
 * describe the history of the web (web 1.0 and web 2.0), and understand some of the concepts of 'web3'
 * understand the difference between a 'blockchain' (public ledger) and other technologies that use cryptographic datastructures
 * get practical experience building a simple blockchain